iter8-tools/iter8/mkdocs/docs/user-guide/tasks/assess.md

 # `assess-app-versions`
 This task assesses if app versions satisfy service level objectives (SLOs).
 SLO inputs are specified in the form of metrics along with acceptable upper and lower limits on their values.

-This task should be preceded in the experiment spec by other tasks that collect metrics such as the [`gen-load-and-collect-metrics` task](collect.md).
+This task should be preceded in the experiment spec by other tasks that collect metrics such as the [`gen-load-and-collect-metrics-http` task](collect.md).

 ## Example
 Validate service level objectives (SLOs) for app versions based on [Iter8's built-in metrics](collect.md).